Home Automation the SmartKit Way

 2020 in a Nutshell

-At present, we only do deliveries and collections and purchases at our head office have been halted.
-Additionally, we have moved to a more chat-based system as the phone systems have not been permanently manned since the beginning of the pandemic.
+Currently, we only do deliveries and collections and purchases at our head office have been halted.
+Additionally, we have moved to a more chat-based system as the phone system has not been permanently manned since the beginning of the pandemic.

 Our presence is now almost exclusively online, which allows us to continue trading – provided we are legally allowed to do so.